GabrieleParimbelli/COLIBRI/doc/source/quickstart/test_cosmology.rst

 Print cosmological parameters
 -------------------------------

-Let us start by importing all the necessary libraries and the ``cosmology`` library.
+Let us start by importing all the necessary libraries and the :func:`~colibri.cosmology` library.

 .. code-block:: python